QCB-Collaboratory/Python-Hackathon-Fall2017/Materials_Resources/Problem-4/Readme.md

 # Web crawler to connect with SignalP server

-Predicting the presence and the location of cleavage sites of signal peptides is a complex problem.
-SignalP 4.1 Server uses a neural network to solve that problem for Gram-positive prokaryotes, Gram-negative prokaryotes, and eukaryotes.
+Predicting the presence and the location of cleavage sites of signal peptides is a complex and interesting problem.
+For instance, the presence of a signal peptide in a given protein of interest indicates that it is destined towards the secretory pathway.
+Also, in genome sequencing and proteomics studies, one can estimate the diversity of secreted proteins by targeting the structure of the signal peptide.
+SignalP 4.1 Server uses a neural network to find cleavage sites of signal peptides for Gram-positive prokaryotes, Gram-negative prokaryotes, and eukaryotes.
 To use it, you can use a web interface by the Center for Biological Sequence Analysis at the Technical University of Denmark (DTU):

 http://www.cbs.dtu.dk/services/SignalP/

 In this project, we will develop a script to automate the detection of signal peptides and organize the output from SignalP in a fasta file.
 ServerP 4.1 Server was originally proposed on [a Nature Methods paper](https://www.nature.com/articles/nmeth.1701) by TN Petersen, S Brunak, G von Heijne and H Nielsen.

+This problem was originally proposed by [João VD Molino](https://www.researchgate.net/profile/Joao_Molino) in 2014.
+He also helped us getting the data for this exercise!

 ### Primary goal